alexpolt/alexpolt.github.io/src/rven.md

 ###Summary

-  I'm looking for a job that is mostly about C++ and computer graphics.
-I have been interested in computers and 3D graphics since I was young and over time acquired a good understanding of computer architecture and 3D graphics algorithms.
-In the field of 3D graphics I've come up with a new [*anti-aliasing algorthim (DFAA)*][DFAA] ( the article was approved for a publication in the [JCGT][] journal after some editing ).
+  I'm looking for a job that is mostly about C++ and possibly computer graphics.
+I have been interested in computers since I was young and over time acquired a good understanding of computer architecture, data structures and algorithms.
+For example, in the field of 3D graphics I've come up with a new [*anti-aliasing algorthim (DFAA)*][DFAA] ( the article was approved for a publication in the [JCGT][] journal after some editing ).
 Also, I have created a C++ library [*atomic\_data*][ad] for doing lock-free programming with data structures of any size ( all code, including Android Studio NDK project, is available on [GitHub][] ).